 Panel discussion on the importance of reading culture

 On 18 October the Oodi Library hosted a panel discussion titled "The Future of Living: Reading Culture for a Sustainable and Inclusive Future" exploring the future of living, with artists, authors, architects, academics and others discussing their own vision of a more sustainable way of life.
 They all agreed that reading, literature and libraries are important for the shaping of our future.
-So read more about what Drago Jančar, Matti Kuittinen, Andreas Jungwirth and others had to say at the discussion.
+So read more about what Drago Jančar, Matti Kuittinen, Andreas Jungwirth and others had to say at the discussion or watch the replay below.